kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 9. Create a new sheet in the [Release Testing](https://docs.google.com/spreadsheets/d/1ty3OciQzgzv0GagTG2Dku9os2AfMupbGNf8QxjHaO88)
    >**NOTE:** Make sure that you are not signed in with your SAP Google Account
    1. Open the **Main** sheet
-   2. Click the `generate new sheet` button
+   2. Click the **generate new sheet** button.
-   3. it will ask you for a github personal access token.
+   3. You will be asked for a GitHub personal access token.
 This token does not need any additional scopes!

 > **NOTE:** After the Kyma release is complete, proceed with [releasing Kyma CLI](/guidelines/releases-guidelines/03-kyma-cli-release-process.md).

-## Post Release Tasks
+## Post-release tasks

 Update `prow/RELEAS_VERSION` in the `master` branch of the `test-infra` repository with the name of the next minor release candidate and merge the pull request to `master`.
 For example, if the `RELEASE_VERSION` on the `master` branch is set to `1.4.2`, then change the version to `1.5.0-rc1`.